cuemacro/finmarketpy/README.md

 # finmarketpy log

+* 17 Jan 2021
+  * Fix vol surface examples to work with new FXVolSurface
 * 16 Jan 2021
   * Additional work on FXOptionPricer and total returns (FXOptionCurve)
     * Speed up and deal with non-convergence of solver